stephenr85/kentico-cloud-sample-app-php/README.md

 ### Known issue with some versions of PHP, Laravel and sunra's HTML dom parser

 When using this sample application with some versions of PHP (reproduced on v7.1.13, 7.1.18 and 7.2), one of the dependencies ([sunra/php-simple-html-dom-parser](https://github.com/sunra/php-simple-html-dom-parser/)) tends to get stuck in an endless loop of calls to its own destructor.
 We worked-around this issue by renaming destructors in fetched dependencies every time they are changed.
-For futher reference, please see [issue #60 in sunra/php-simple-html-dom-parser repository](https://github.com/sunra/php-simple-html-dom-parser/issues/60).
+For futher reference, please see the [issue in package's repository repository](https://github.com/sunra/php-simple-html-dom-parser/issues/60).

 ## Author